Infineon/mtb-example-psoc4-i2c-slave-callback/README.md

    <br>

    After each command is sent, the status packet must be read from the read buffer of the slave by sending the `r 08 x x x p` command.
 If the packet read is in the format `r 08 01 00 17 p`, the status is set as 'success'; if the packet read is `r 08 01 FF 17 p`, the status is set as 'fail' for the command sent by the I2C master.
-See Figure 1 for more information.
+See Figure 1 for more information

 ## Debugging